bobocode-projects/tdd-exercises/binary-search-tree/README.md

  ### - practice with *TDD* discipline

 **Binary Search Tree (BST)** is an ordered (sorted) binary tree.
 You job is to implement the interface `BinarySearchTree` as it is done in `BinarySearchTreeImpl.java`.
-The first part of the exercise:
+The exercise consists of two parts:
  1. Drop implementation, and create an empty one.
 Implement methods until you have all tests passed
  2. Drop implementation and tests.
 Implement `BinarySearchTree` using TDD discipline